hiiamboris/red-spaces-gitlab-mirror/reference.md

 3. Canvas minus vertical scrollbar
 4. Canvas minus both scrollbars

-For some spaces, like `list`, there will be a difference: `list` fits content across it's secondary axis, so if list is vertical, width of the canvas will control overall list's width.
+For some spaces, like `list`, there will be a difference: `list` fits content across its secondary axis, so if list is vertical, width of the canvas will control overall list's width.

-But `scrollable` knows nothing of it's content's size adjustment behavior.
-In what order should it try canvases to render it's content on?
+But `scrollable` knows nothing of its content's size adjustment behavior.
+In what order should it try canvases to render its content on?
 1-2-3-4?
 1-3-2-4?
 And how should it evaluate if content fits successfully?

 Performance is a significant consideration here, as in a scenario when a scrollable contains a scrollable that also contains a scrollable, if each one tries 2 canvases instead of 1, the innermost scrollable will be rendered 2^3=8 times instead of 1.
 This gets out of hand quickly.